MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/graph-powershell-beta/migration-steps.md

 > [!Note]
 > Parameter names may not be the same in Microsoft Graph PowerShell.
 Consult the documentation to understand how to convert the parameters.

-#### Example:
+#### Example

-The equivalent of the Get-AzureADUser cmdlet is [Get-MgUser](../../graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUser.md).
+The equivalent of the Get-AzureADUser cmdlet is [Get-MgUser](graph-powershell-1.0/Microsoft.Graph.Users/Get-MgUser.md).
 This cmdlet has additional parameters that let you do more with it's output e.g the ConsistencyLevel parameter.

 ### Limitations